vanferdi/summerschool/README.md

 # summerschool
-dummy repository created for Navarro's git tutorial
+dummy repository created for Danielle Navarro's git tutorial

+## this readme file is written in markdown

+and you can edit it in your machine in R studio

+which also renders it while you work with the "Preview" button